hanna-ry/java-workshop/index.md

 }
 ```

-Inside the loop, add this line to read input from the user and store it in a list, and then print it ouy:
+Inside the loop: add these lines to read input from the user and store it in a list and then print it out:

 ```
-useInput = in.nextLine();
+userInput = in.nextLine();
-gifts.add(useInput)
+gifts.add(userInput)
 System.out.println(gifts);
 ```

 Try it out!
 This program will run forever now, so you will have to kill it to end it.

-**Step three:Controlling the loop**
+**Step three: Controlling the loop**

-We have three cases: the useInput is 'l', and the gifts should be printed out.
+We have three cases: the userInput is 'l', and the gifts should be printed out.
-                     the useInput is 'q', and the program should end.
+                     the userInput is 'q', and the program should end.
-                     the useInput is a string, and it should be added to the list.
+                     the userInput is a new item for the wishlist (a string(, and it should be added to the list.

- Inside the loop, add an if else clause:
+ Inside the while loop, add an *if else* clause:

  ```
- if(useInput.equals("q")){
+ if(userInput.equals("q")){
         isProgramRunning = false;
       }
  ```